10-Q 1 ef20012476_10q.htm 10-Q

 DESCRIPTION OF BUSINESS AND BASIS OF PRESENTATION

-Business Activities - Lincoln Educational Services Corporation and its subsidiaries (collectively, the “Company”, “we”, “our”, and “us”, as applicable) provide diversified career-oriented post-secondary education to recent high school graduates and working adults.
-The Company, which currently operates 22 campuses in 14 states, offers programs in skilled trades (which include HVAC, welding, computerized numerical control and electrical and electronic systems technology, among other programs), automotive technology, healthcare services (which include nursing, dental assistant, and medical administrative assistant, among other programs), hospitality services (which include culinary, therapeutic massage, cosmetology, and aesthetics), and information technology.
-The schools operate under Lincoln Technical Institute, Lincoln College of Technology, Lincoln Culinary Institute, Euphoria Institute of Beauty Arts and Sciences, and associated brand names.
+Business Activities Lincoln Educational Services Corporation and its subsidiaries (collectively, the “Company”, “we”, “our”, and “us”, as applicable) provide diversified career-oriented post-secondary education to recent high school graduates and working adults.
+The Company, which currently operates 22 campuses in 13 states, offers programs in skilled trades (which include HVAC, welding, computerized numerical control and electrical and electronic systems technology, among other programs), automotive technology, healthcare services (which include nursing, dental assistant, and medical administrative assistant, among other programs), hospitality services (which include culinary, therapeutic massage, cosmetology, and aesthetics), and information technology.
+The schools operate under Lincoln Technical Institute, Lincoln College of Technology, Lincoln Culinary Institute, Euphoria Institute of Beauty Arts & Sciences, and associated brand names.
 Most of the campuses serve major metropolitan markets and each typically offers courses in multiple areas of study.
 Five of the campuses are destination schools, which attract students from across the United States and, in some cases, from abroad.
 The Company’s other campuses primarily attract students from their local communities and surrounding areas.
 All of the campuses are nationally accredited and are eligible to participate in federal financial aid programs by the U.S. Department of Education (“DOE”) and applicable state education agencies and accrediting commissions, which allow students to apply for and access federal student loans as well as other forms of financial aid.

-Basis of Presentation – The accompanying unaudited Condensed Consolidated Financial Statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”) and in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial statements.
+Basis of PresentationThe accompanying unaudited Condensed Consolidated Financial Statements have been prepared by the Company pursuant to the rules and regulations of the United States Securities and Exchange Commission (“SEC”) and in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial statements.
 Certain information and footnote disclosures normally included in annual financial statements have been omitted or condensed pursuant to such regulations.
-These financial statements, which should be read in conjunction with the December 31, 2022 audited consolidated financial statements and notes thereto and related disclosures of the Company included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (Form 10-K), reflect all adjustments, consisting of normal recurring adjustments necessary to present fairly the consolidated financial position, results of operations and cash flows for such periods.
-The results of operations for the three and nine months ended September 30, 2023 are not necessarily indicative of the results that may be expected for the full fiscal year ending December 31, 2023.
+These financial statements, which should be read in conjunction with the December 31, 2023 audited Consolidated Financial Statements and notes thereto and related disclosures of the Company included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2023 (“Form 10-K”), reflect all adjustments, consisting of normal recurring adjustments necessary to present fairly the consolidated financial position, results of operations and cash flows for such periods.
+The results of operations for the nine months ended September 30, 2024 are not necessarily indicative of the results that may be expected for the full fiscal year ending December 31, 2024.

 The unaudited Condensed Consolidated Financial Statements include the accounts of the Company and its subsidiaries.
 All significant intercompany accounts and transactions have been eliminated.